sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 #### 3.1.4 App description updates

-Optionally, you can customize the app description messages (the default description shown on the screen when a kit is launched)
+Optionally, you can customize the app description messages (the default description shown on the screen when a kit is launched).

 To change the kit description, edit the `[kit]/strwamlit/app_description.yaml` with your desired description to display.